Witnesses to a New Birth of Freedom

 Reunion was first produced as a new work by the renowned Goodspeed Opera House.
 It followed that with a successful run off-Broadway and a record-breaking stay at Ford’s Theatre in Washington, DC.
 Later productions have included the Union Theatre at the Abraham Lincoln Presidential Library & Museum and regional, college and community theatres across the country.

 Reunion is now available for production from Samuel French, Inc. The script comes with casting breakdowns and dialogue for both the original 6-actor version and the large-cast adaptation, as successfully produced at theatres such as the New York State Theatre Institute.
 The expanded-cast version is perfect for schools and community theatres, accomodating a cast of 12-36.
 Its ease of production, flexible casting requirements, proven box office appeal and classroom tie-in potential make Reunion an ideal choice for regional, educational and community theatres.
-There’s still time to include Reunion as part of your community’s 150th anniversary of the close of the Civil War and assassination of President Lincoln.

 “I only wish we’d had the Kleenex concession for the performances!”Mary Doveton